Vardkin/Porto/README.md

 Transformers (are the short name for Responses Transformers).

 They are equivalent to Views but for JSON Responses.
-While Views takes data and represent it in HTML, Transformers takes data and represent it in JSON.
+While Views take data and represent it in HTML, Transformers take data and represent it in JSON.

 Transformers are classes responsible for transforming Models into Arrays.